paulo-graca/dehumidifier/README.md

-# Application for a Dehumidifier without Thinkering
+# Application for a Dehumidifier without Tinkering

 ## Motivation